SignTools/SignTools/README.md

 | | |____prov.mobileprovision  # the signing provisioning profile
 | |____OTHER_PROFILE_ID
 | | |____...
-|____apps                      # managed by the service
-| |____...
 ```

-By default, `ios-signer-service` does not offer any kind of authentication.
-This is a security issue - anybody can download and tamper with your apps and even signing certificates!
-Instead, run a reverse-proxy, like nginx, and wrap the service with authentication.
-The only endpoints you must leave non-authenticated (used for OTA and CI) are as follows (`:id` is a wildcard parameter):
+By default, `ios-signer-service` does not offer encryption (HTTPS) or global authentication.
+This is a huge security issue, and OTA installations will simply not work!
+To make things work, you need to run a reverse-proxy like nginx, which wraps the service with HTTPS and authentication.
+You must leave a few endpoints non-authenticated, since they are used by OTA and builder.
+Don't worry, they are secured by long ids and the workflow key:

 ```
-/app/:id/
-/profile/:id/
+/apps/:id/
+/jobs
+/jobs/:id
 ```

-When information is passed to the CI, one-time IDs are generated instead of the actual app and profile IDs.
-When a request to them is processed, the IDs will be destroyed.
-This mitigates the fact that GitHub's CI will inevitably leak (print) the environment variables passed when the workflow is started, which includes the URL suffixes.
+(where `:id` is a wildcard parameter)

+When an app is uploaded to the service for signing, a signing job is generated and stored in memory.
+The service then triggers the builder using the configured workflow trigger API.
+The builder will query the available jobs from the service using the `/jobs` endpoint from above, and download the most recent job's data.
+The data is a simple TAR file which contains all the necessary signing files.
+When the builder is finished, it will upload the signed file to the service using a "return id" found within the archive.

-### CI
+### Builder

-Uploaded "unsigned" app files are sent from `ios-signer-service` to `ios-signer-ci` for signing.
-This offloading is necessary because signing is only supported on a macOS system. `ios-signer-ci` uses GitHub's CI to sign the file, since it offers a macOS environment, and then sends it back to `ios-signer-service`.
-Finally, the user is able to download or install the signed app from the same web interface where they uploaded it.
+As mentioned before, `ios-signer-service` offloads the signing process to a dedicated macOS builder.
+This process is necessary because signing is only officially supported on a macOS system.
+While third-party cross-platform alternatives exist, they are not as stable or quick to update as the official solution.

-To host your own [ios-signer-ci](https://github.com/SignTools/ios-signer-ci), simply fork the repo and follow its README.
+A free and easy implementation of a builder can be found in [ios-signer-ci](https://github.com/SignTools/ios-signer-ci).
+It uses GitHub's Actions CI, as it offers a macOS environment.
+To host your own, simply fork the repo and follow its README.